 Visit Blue River, home to Mike Wiegele’s Heli Ski Resort and Murtle Lake, the largest canoe-only lake in North America.
 Hiking, wildlife viewing, and fishing are popular activities in summer.
 In the winter, come back for an epic heli-skiing adventure and snowmobiling on pristine powder.

+The quiet, unassuming hamlet of Blue River (pop.
+230) lies midway between Vancouver, BC and Edmonton, AB.
 As you journey north along the Yellowhead Highway, rolling ranch lands give way to forested mountains and then the craggy slopes of the Cariboo range.
-This quiet, unassuming hamlet (pop.
-230) lies midway between Vancouver, BC and Edmonton, AB.
 It’s known as the Jewel of the Yellowhead and was founded by overlanders, railway barons, and people like you who seek out wilderness adventure.

 Blue River, at the confluence of the Blue and North Thompson Rivers, is where you’ll find tranquil glacier-fed lakes, soaring (and often snow-capped) mountain peaks, and wildlife in its natural habitat.
 Wildlife sightings are common, as the mountains and waters surrounding Blue River are home to bears, birds, fish, hoofed herds, and other small animals.
 Bears are active from spring to fall, especially when wild berries hang heavy on leafy branches.